Kids expected to drive VR demand as parents try to moderate health risks

 A solid majority of parents expect that virtual reality will help educate children but believe the technology also poses health risks, a new report from Common Sense Media said today.
 The nonprofit media research group’s Virtual Reality 101 study is cautiously optimistic about the increasingly popular technology, noting that educators and parents are excited about VR’s potential yet concerned about its “powerful effects.”

-Co-authored with Jeremy Bailenson, head of Stanford University’s Virtual Human Interaction Lab, the Common Sense report includes both scholarly research and the results of a recent national survey.
+Co-author with Jeremy Bailenson, head of Stanford University’s Virtual Human Interaction Lab, the Common Sense report includes both scholarly research and the results of a recent national survey.
 The survey sampled 12,000 adults, including over 3,600 parents with at least one child under 18 and over 470 with a child between 8 and 17 who uses VR.

 Although current VR adoption levels in homes are low — around one in five U.S. homes today, with 65 percent of parents not planning to purchase VR hardware — the survey suggests that 70 percent of U.S. children are either extremely or fairly interested in experiencing VR.
 This enthusiasm from kids is expected to drive the market for VR, the report says, despite parental skepticism.